SimonCropp/Argon/docs/SerializationCallbacks.md

     [JsonIgnore]
     public string Member3 { get; set; } = "This is a nonserialized value";

-    // This field is set to null, but populated after deserialization. public string Member4 { get; set; } = null;
+    // This field is null, but populated after deserialization. public string Member4 { get; set; }

     public virtual void OnSerializing() =>
         Member2 = "This value went into the data file during serialization.";